Not just the market. Not just the plate. But the whole journey?

 Qualification:

-A Bachelor's degree in marine biology, fisheries
+- Bachelor’s degree in marine biology, fisheries science, or related field.

 Salary: